nic2159048/Section10-MazeGUIOutput-Start/README.md

 Now you are ready to start coding.

 ## The Assignment
+This is the first assignment where you will have multiple classes.
+Part One should be completed in the Section2Binary.java file and Part Two should be completed in the Section2Dice.java file.

-Part One: Exhaustively print out 0-2^N, where N is the number of bits, in ascending order in binary.
+Part One: Exhaustively print out 0-2^N - 1, where N is the number of bits, in ascending order in binary.

-Part Two: Exhaustively print out the bowling score possibilities for three frames, treating the third frame as the tenth frame for scoring.
+Part Two: Exhaustively print out the dice rolling combinations for 5 six sided dice.

 ### Step 0
 Copy the code below into main and run it to make sure it compiles and prints.